DayHalf Day Tour

 Day 1: arriving Dubai

-We meet in Dubai for a once in a lifetime adventure which will include greeting and transfer to hotel & rest before morning tour or Dubai commences.
+We meet in Dubai for a once in a lifetime adventure which will include greeting and transfer to hotel (Transfer Information) & rest before morning tour or Dubai commences.

 Attention: The priority of visiting the sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays.